thesephist/xin/README.md

 ### Syntax minimalism and extensibility

-Xin is unusual among even toy programming languages in that there are only three special forms defined in the language spec: `:` (called "bind"), `if`, and `do`.
-All other language constructs, like loops, switch cases, and lambdas are defined in the standard library as Xin forms, not in the runtime as special cases.
+Xin is unusual among even toy programming languages in that there are only four special forms defined in the language spec: `:` (called "bind"), `if`, `do`, and `import`.
+All other language constructs, like loops, switch cases, and `unless` are defined in the standard library as Xin forms, not in the runtime as special cases.